amirdadgari/git-insider/docs/GRAPHQL-API.md

 Notes:
 - Commits and CodeChanges always search across saved Work Spaces; `repositories` arg is currently not used for filtering.
+- By default, only repositories with a GitLab project name (`display_name`) are included.
+Set `includeUnnamed: true` to include repositories without a saved name.
 - Pagination for list queries is simple in-memory slicing when `limit` is provided; `page` defaults to 1 when used.
 - Dates are ISO-8601 strings (e.g., `2024-01-01`).
 Ranges are inclusive.